New York City Medium: Composition, Uses

-- The yeast autolysate supplement fulfils the CO2 requirements needed to enhance Neisseria growth.
-Yeast contains oxaloacetic acid which is metabolized by gonococci to produce sufficient CO2 for growth of capnophilic gonococci.
-Also, presence of yeast autolysate reduces the lag phase of growth of Neisseria, thus enhancing both size and number of colonies.
+- The yeast autolysate supplement fulfills the CO2 requirements needed to enhance Neisseria growth.
+Yeast contains oxaloacetic acid which is metabolized by gonococci to produce sufficient CO2 for the growth of capnophilic gonococci.
+Also, the presence of yeast autolysate reduces the lag phase of growth of Neisseria, thus enhancing both size and number of colonies.

 The specimen can be directly streaked on the medium to obtain maximum isolation.